hashicorp/vault/website/source/docs/vault-enterprise/vsi/index.html.md

 The [Security](/docs/vault-enterprise/vsi/security.html) page contains information and suggestions to help deploy the client in a secure fashion.
 It assumes familiarity with the AWS Authentication Backend.

-The client provides version information by specifying the `-v` flag to the CLI.
-The [Changelog](/docs/vault-enterprise/vsi/changelog.html) details the changes and bug fixes between versions.